AbdullahAlamAnsari/Ai-Engineering-Journey/README.md

   <img src="https://img.shields.io/badge/Google%20Cloud-4285F4?style=flat-square&logo=googlecloud&logoColor=white" />
 </p>

-This repo documents my journey through Atomcamp's **3-month AI Engineering Bootcamp** — covering everything from Python fundamentals to building, containerizing, and deploying full AI agent systems.
-Every module below gets its own folder with notes, exercises, and hands-on projects as I complete them.
+This repo documents my journey into AI Engineering — from Python fundamentals and the math behind machine learning, all the way to building, containerizing, and deploying full AI agent systems.
+Every module below gets its own folder with notes, exercises, and hands-on projects as I work through them.

 ---